Susanna Stefanachi Macomb, ordained interfaith

 one person, I am limited to the number of ceremonies I can perform.

-It is my prayer that my book, Joining Hands and Hearts, will
+It is my prayer that my books, Joining Hands and Hearts, and Bless this Child will

 help all those that I cannot reach.
-The book is offered in the
+These books are offered in the

 spirit of peace.